-Pre-publications guidance under regulation 4.5
+Pre-publications guidance

 Where required editors and journalists seek advice from IPSO in advance of publishing articles to consider matters of compliance with the Editors Code.
 This advice is then considered alongside editorial guidance and the public interest when refining and publishing any articles.